abbasshafi/Predictive-Modelling-of-Uber-Rides-Demand/README.md

 ## Feedback

-If you have any feedback, please reach out to us at www.linkedin.com/in/abbasshafi-2000/
+If you have any feedback, please reach out at www.linkedin.com/in/abbasshafi-2000/ or abbasshafi.2000@gmail.com